cgx027/on-static/README.md

 * httpFileServiceRootDir: the root dir that the sourcebound service will serve.
 It should be a relative path to the on-static root directory.
 Furture work can be added to support absolute path.
 * httpFileServiceApiRoot: the API root for southbound service.
 * isoDir: the dir where user uploaded iso files will be stored.
 Also a relative path.
+* microkernelDir: the dir where user uploaded microkernel files will be stored.
+Also a relative path.
 * inventoryFile: the file where user image settings are stored.

 ## Contributions are welcome

 _Copyright 2015-2016, EMC, Inc._